Home » Quality Control » Difference between HPLC and LCMS

 Image: schematic diagram of an LC-MS setup.
 Credit: Cwszot, Dagui1929, CasJu, and YassineMrabet, reproduced under the Creative Commons CC0 1.0 Universal Public Domain Dedication license.

-HPLC: High-Performance Liquid Chromatography (HPLC) is a chromatographic technique used to separate and analyze compounds in a mixture using liquid chromatography.
+HPLC full form is High-Performance Liquid Chromatography.
+It is a technique that is used to separate and analyze compounds in a mixture using liquid chromatography.
 It is a highly efficient and precise method used in pharmaceuticals.
 HPLC separates compounds based on their physical and chemical properties and can detect even trace amounts of a substance.

-LCMS: Liquid Chromatography-Mass Spectrometry (LC-MS) is a powerful analytical technique that combines the separation capabilities of liquid chromatography (LC) with the identification and quantification capabilities of mass spectrometry (MS).
-Mass spectrometry is used to find out mass to charge ratio of charged particles.
-LC-MS allows for the identification and quantification of a wide range of compounds, including small molecules, proteins, and peptides, in complex mixtures.
+LCMS Fumm form is Liquid Chromatography-Mass Spectrometry.
+It is a technique that combines the separation capabilities of liquid chromatography (LC) with the identification and quantification capabilities of mass spectrometry (MS).
+Mass spectrometry is used to find out mass to mass-to-charge ratio of charged particles.
+It is used for the different types of compounds, including small molecules, proteins, and peptides, in complex mixtures.
 It is highly sensitive and can detect trace levels of substances in a sample.

-HPLC-MS: The combination of HPLC-MS is commonly known as LC-MS, Combining both techniques lower error and increases accuracy, Liquid chromatography-mass spectrometry is highly required in the case of a variety of compounds.
+HPLC-MS: The combination of HPLC-MS is commonly known as LC-MS, Combining both techniques lowers error and increases accuracy, Liquid chromatography-mass spectrometry is highly required in the case of a variety of compounds.

 Difference between HPLC and LCMS